 If one looks at an unselected population of women, the average miscarriage rate is not that high.
 Roughly 15% of all pregnancies are lost at various possible stages.
 This number can be misleading, however, especially for patients with fertility problems who, very often, have a much higher risk.
 Their miscarriage risk can be higher for a variety of reasons: For example, women with fertility problems are usually older than the average population that conceives.
 And miscarriage risks increase with advancing female age.
 Indeed, once a woman reaches the age of 42 years, her risk of miscarriage reaches approximately 50%.
 As she gets older, that risk rises even further.

 The principal reason for this increasing miscarriage rate with advancing age lies in the fact that more than half of all miscarriages are due to genetic (i.e., chromosomal) abnormalities in the embryo.
 And such chromosomal abnormalities increase with advancing maternal age.

-An interesting development has been taking place in this regard: As detailed in a few recent publications, some physicians have discovered that dehydroepiandrosterone (DHEA) supplementation in women with diminished ovarian reserve (who usually have higher miscarriage risks than those with normal ovarian function) significantly reduces their miscarriage risks through reduction in chromosomal abnormalities.
+An interesting development has been taking place in this regard: As detailed in a few recent publications, some physicians have discovered that dehydroepiandrosterone (DHEA) supplementation in women with diminished ovarian reserve (who usually have higher miscarriage risks than those with normal ovarian function) significantly reduces their miscarriage risks through a reduction in chromosomal abnormalities.